Traditional Indian Cooking Classes

 *FEE is inclusive of all taxes.
 Cheques, bank transfers or cash are accepted.
 Fee can vary depending on the venue and recipes.
 Please check the current rate at the time of registration.

-A transferable Multi Class pass is available for $215 (CAD) that includes one of the following
+A transferable Multi Class pass (for Roberts Creek, BC only) is available for $265 (CAD) that includes one of the following

 1. Four Cooking Classes